Codeception/Codeception/docs/03-AcceptanceTests.md

 $I->cantSeeInField('user[name]', 'Miles');
 ```

-Each failed assertion will be shown in the test results.
-A failed assertion won't stop the test.
+Each failed assertion will be shown in the test results, but it won't stop the test.

 #### Comments